-Craig Elliott: I tend to use the skills I have learned and the research skills I have acquired over time when I am designing the style and look for a film, or a part of a painting.
-For example, my skill in metalworking and engineering are helping me design the armour worn by an elf in a painting that is currently in development.
+Craig Elliott: I tend to use the skills I have learned and the research skills I have acquired over time when I am designing the style and looking for a film, or a part of a painting.
+For example, my skill in metalworking and engineering are helping me design the armor worn by an elf in a painting that is currently in development.

 How do you approach concept development?
 Could you tell us about your process and the thought that goes behind it?